monkeyapple/Udemy-Syllabus-Scraper/README.md

 # Syllabus-Scraper
-Syllabus-Scraper is a web application for generating Markdown syllabus of online-course platforms (now only support for Udemy)
+Syllabus-Scraper is a web application for generating the Markdown syllabus of online-course platforms (now only support for Udemy)
 ![Screenshot](/images/projectgif.gif)

 ## Current Version